LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

    :type:`string`, :type:`bytes`, :type:`null`, and :type:`void` objects to a
    :type:`decimal` object.

-   The precision of decimal numbers when converted to a string is always displayed as six decimal places even though the actual precision of the number may vary based on the size of the number and its internal representation.
+   The precision of a decimal value when converted to a string is always displayed as six decimal places even though the actual precision of the number may vary based on the size of the number and its internal representation.
 The output precision of decimal numbers can be controlled